Irish Whale and Dolphin Group: Outreach

 One of the stated objectives of the IWDG is to promote Ireland's suitability for observing cetaceans.
 In addition to engaging with the press, the group organises workshops to train members of coastal communities in the identification of cetacean species and reacting to live strandings.
 As part of these outreach activities, the group organises an annual Whale Watch Day to promote land-based whale watching, with the assistance of volunteers.

 Vessels

 RV Celtic Mist

-RV Celtic Mist is a 56ft steel-hulled ketch, donated to the IWDG in 2011 by the Haughey family.
+RV Celtic Mist is a 56 ft steel-hulled ketch, donated to the IWDG in 2011 by the Haughey family.
 The vessel underwent an EU-sponsored refit, before being relaunched in August 2012.
 It is used for training members in cetacean identification and monitoring, and for research projects, including the use of acoustic survey techniques.
 On its maiden voyage, the research vessel encountered 11 cetacean species, including blue whales.

 Other vessels

-Prior to obtaining use of the RV Celtic Mist, cetacean surveys were carried out by IWDG members onboard the Marine Institute's RV Celtic Voyager and RV Celtic Explorer ships for many years.
+Prior to obtaining use of the RV Celtic Mist, cetacean surveys were carried out by IWDG members onboard the Marine Institute's RV Celtic Voyager and RV Celtic Explorer ships for a number of years.